berachain/docs/apps/core/content/developers/guides/migration-guide.md

 ### Operator Management

-New functions are provided for validators to manage their `operator` address:
+New functions are provided for validators to manage their `operator` address.
+The process for changing operators is to first request the change, then accept the change, or cancel the change.

 ```solidity
 function requestOperatorChange(bytes calldata pubkey, address newOperator);